Ongoing

 Topic: Acting

 On April 23, I appeared in a ReachArts podcast episode celebrating Shakespeare’s birthday.
 Along with my husband and acting partner, Bryan Butters, I performed excerpts from Antony and Cleopatra, The Two Gentlemen of Verona, and The Tempest.
+Listen to the episode below.

 Shakespeare’s Birthday Party lecture & performance: April